The Peach Blossom Fan: Background

-Though started in 1648, "The Peach Blossom Fan" was completed by Kong Shangren in 1699, under the watch and reign of the Qing Dynasty.
-That was a culmination of more than twenty years in efforts of writing.
-The musical play "The Peach Blossom Fan" contains 44 historical drama scenes emphasizing Chinese culture.

-Drama characterized the collapse in 1644 of one of the then known dynasties, the Ming Dynasty.
-Using Hou Fangyu and a courtesan by the play name Li Xiangjun, it elaborates in love the death of the Ming Dynasty, though camouflaged in a love story.
-Many historians have, over the years, referred to it as one of China's masterpieces in historical drama.

-In terms of composition, it is a two-part play as conceived originally.
-There are an additional 40 scenes, but the length is not tiresomely long compared to many of the similar Chinese plays with 55 plus scenes, mainly with style drawn from the South.
-At the start of the play is the 'Enquiry' which also forms part one.
-In contrast, the Intercalary fills in the inner parts before the central portion, with additional scenes such as the Sequel and eventually the epilogue.

-Plot-wise, "The Peach Blossom Fan" is set in the Restoration Society, when the Ming Dynasty sought to bring changes as there had been rampant corruption.
-Ming falls after falling in love with Li Xiangjun, starts sharing gifts, and engages with her.
-Officials in the court plot or plan on how to cut short his reign and oversee the fall of the Ming Dynasty, with this plan being set and overseen by courtesans such as Ruan Dacheng.
-The dynasty is officially isolated from power and the throne to establish a new order and reject the old system of doing things.
+Kong started work on "The Peach Blossom Fan" in 1648 and finished it in 1699, the culmination of more than twenty years of writing.
+The musical play contains 44 historical drama scenes emphasizing Chinese culture and characterizing the collapse in 1644 of the Ming Dynasty.
+It elaborates love and death of the Ming Dynasty, camouflaged in a love story of two main characters: Hou Fangyu, a young scholar, and a courtesan named Li Xiangjun (or, “Sovereign Fragrance”).
+The composition was conceived originally in two parts.
+There are an additional 40 scenes, but it is not long compared to other plays with 55 plus scenes, mainly with style drawn from the South.
+The plot is set in the Restoration Society, which sought reform to counter rampant corruption.
+Officials in the court plot or plan on how to cut short the emperor's reign and oversee the fall of the Ming dynasty, a plan being set and overseen by courtesans such as Ruan Dacheng.

-An analysis of this work suggests that "The Bleach of the Blossom Fan" exposes the rot of official corruption, cowardly choices, and even outright callousness of those in authority, such as the Ming Dynasty.
-However, his order of things is cut short eventually because he had failed to read the people's mood or even be sensitive to the people.
-It is a play detailing the power of people who come together in unison and love for a just cause.
-That equally highlights the delicate balance of ascending to power without the interests of service to humanity at the core of decision-making.
+"The Peach Blossom Fan" exposes the rot of official corruption, cowardly choices, and even outright callousness of those in authority.
+It details the power of people who come together in unison and love for a just cause and equally highlights the delicate balance of ascending to power without the interests of service to humanity at the core of decision-making.